06 Feb Kitesurfing terminology: how to talk like a kitesurfer

-Line set (Flying Lines): Are made of a very strong material, frequently ultra-high-molecular-weight polyethylene, in order to handle the dynamic load in unpredictable wind while maintaining a small cross-sectional profile to minimize drag.
-They come in lengths generally between seven and thirty-three meters.
+Line set (Flying Lines): made of a very strong material, frequently ultra-high-molecular-weight polyethylene, in order to handle the dynamic load in unpredictable wind while maintaining a small cross-sectional profile to minimize drag.
+Lines come generally in lengths between 7 and 33 meters.

 Strut: Part that keeps the profile of the inflatable kite.